-Being a great fan of the Bauhaus approach to industrial design, I always liked the beautiful in its simplicity layout of the famous Swiss Railway Clock and its numerous more compact reincarnations currently sold by the Swiss watchmaker Mondaine.
-Thanks to the guys from the U.S.-based WatchCo.com online retailer, I finally have a pleasure to review one of the recent additions to the growing family: the simple, yet elegant Mondaine Classic Big Date (Ref.
-A669.30008.11SBO) quartz ladies watch.
+A great fan of the Bauhaus approach to industrial design, I always liked the beautiful in its simplicity layout of the famous Swiss Railway Clock and its numerous more compact reincarnations currently sold by the Swiss watchmaker Mondaine.
+Thanks to the people from the U.S.-based WatchCo.com online retailer, I finally have the pleasure to review one of the recent additions to the growing family: the simple, yet elegant Mondaine Classic Big Date (Ref.
+A669.30008.11SBO).